JiangjunRAN/ANGELS-Mascon/README.md

 ANGELS-Mascon is a software that enables the user to process the gravity satellite data in the Mascon approch.

 ## Release time
+At present, the code is being improved and sorted.
 We will release fortran and matlab version of the code in December 2022.

 ## Citation